blue-pitaya/chessboard/README.md

-# Chessboard written in scala.js and vue
+# Chessboard written in Laminar

-work in progress
+work in progress :)